ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 ##### CSPTMIR (Client-Side Passive table map initialization request)

 This request initializes a job with a REP socket that waits for requests from clients and deliverse data blocks upon request.
-The data block size is configurable.
+The data chunksize size is configurable.
 This request is called passive because the server waits for client requests passively and does not actively send data without requests.
 It is called client-side because

 This request uses snapshots for the source table.